MENU

 Most common production process: harvesting - killing-green – rolling – drying.

-This type of tea has very deep, multifaceted taste with notes of dried fruits and wood.
+This type of tea has an intense, multifaceted taste with notes of dried fruits and wood.

 SHU PU'ER (artificially aged)

-This type of tea has intense, complex, deep taste with woody and nutty notes.
+This type of tea has an intense, complex, deep taste with woody and nutty notes.

-Each of these types have different styles, due to different regions and cultivars.
+Each of these types has different styles due to other regions and cultivars.

-Less oxidized teas like green, white and yellow are better for the first half of the day and preferred in hot season.
-Oxidized teas can be drunk even late evening and warms body during cold season.
+Less oxidized teas, like green, white, and yellow, are better for the first half of the day and are preferred in the hot season.
+Oxidized teas can be drunk even in the late evening and warm the body during the cold season.

 CHINESE TEA REGIONS